adriatomas/adriatomas-porfolio/README.md

 Overall, this frontend developer with experience in creating a portfolio using Angular is a valuable asset to any team, capable of building modern and interactive web applications with a focus on user experience.

+Currently working in React with Typescript and GraphQL.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.